BUAA-BDA/PrivacyComputing-PaperList/README.md

-# Recommended Publications for the course of Privacy Computing
+# Recommended Reading List for the Course of Privacy Computing

 ## Overview